nfergu/referrers/README.md

 # Referrers

-Referrers is a Python package that helps to answer the question "what is holding a reference to this object?", which is useful for debugging memory leaks and other issues.
+Referrers is a Python package that helps to answer the question **"what is holding a reference to this object?"**, which is useful for debugging memory leaks and other issues.
 It tries to assign a meaningful name to each reference to an object and returns a graph of referrers (including indirect referrers).